memgraph/documentation/pages/querying/read-and-modify-data.md

 ### DELETE

-This clause is used to delete nodes and relationships from the database.
+This clause is used to delete nodes, relationships and paths from the database.

 For example, removing all relationships of a single type: